 All projects funded by the CFI are required to submit progress reports.
-The reporting requirements vary depending on the fund, as described below.
+The reporting requirements vary depending on the fund.
 The institution must ensure that all reports that are due are submitted in a timely fashion.
-The institution has until June 30 of each year to complete and submit progress reports through CAMS (cumulative results as of March 31 of that year).
 The CFI will withhold all payments when an institution does not comply with reporting requirements for all projects.